-In the first quarter of 2015, Venezuela announced that it merged its SICAD I and SICAD II mechanisms into a single mechanism ("SICAD"), which is 12 bolivars per U.S. dollar, and it announced a new foreign exchange mechanism ("SIMADI"), which utilizes a variable exchange rate that was approximately 193 bolivars per U.S. dollar as of March 31, 2015.
+In the first quarter of 2015, Venezuela announced that it merged its SICAD I and SICAD II mechanisms into a single mechanism ("SICAD"), and it announced a new foreign exchange mechanism ("SIMADI"), which utilizes a variable exchange rate that was approximately 193 bolivars per U.S. dollar as of March 31, 2015.
 During the first quarter, the Company determined it would be most appropriate to utilize the SIMADI rate.
-The remeasurement of the Company's net monetary assets and liabilities denominated in bolivars as a result of this change resulted in a foreign exchange loss of \$10.2 million during the first quarter of 2015.
+The remeasurement of the Company's net monetary assets and liabilities denominated in bolivars as a result of this change resulted in a foreign currency exchange loss of \$10.2 million during the first quarter of 2015.